xiaomi7732/CodeWithSaar/CodeNameK/Investigations/CodeNameK.CustomILogger/Readme.md

   * Run it directly to see if there log output;
   * Update MyLogger implementation, add a timestamp to each logging entry;
   * Output LogLevel;

+* Delete the fork when you are done with it.